Skip to content

 bun install -g @openai/codex

-Confirm it’s on PATH: codex --version should print a version.
+Confirm it is on PATH: codex --version should print a version.

-In Settings > Models, find the codex-subscription backend and click Run codex login.
+In Settings > Models, find Codex and click Run codex login.
 Claudette runs codex login for you, which:

 1. Opens your browser to OpenAI’s OAuth page.